PROFILE

 Initial assistance focused on the most urgent

-infrastructure rehabilitation, health care, and
+rehabilitation, health care, and training.

-training.
-Through the 1970s, a time of great
+Throughout the 1970s and 1980s, a time of great

 economic growth in Indonesia, USAID played a